xpack/web-doxygen/website/docs/manual/pages/config.md

 </code></pre>

-<p>To regenerate the Qt-1.44 documentation from the sources, you could use the following configuration file:</p>
+To regenerate the Qt-1.44 documentation from the sources, you could use the following configuration file:

 <pre><code>PROJECT_NAME         = Qt